AndersDeath/diary2/000-current.md

 # 13 September - Wednesday - Yerevan - 349 day of immigration

 The day was long and nice.
+I was implementing some stuff for DR SMILE and was working of portfolio.